anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 : same as PKI CA

 _IDevID_:
-: Initial Device IDentifier, provided by the manufacturer and comprising of a private key, an X.509 certificate with chain, and a related trust anchor.
+: Initial Device IDentifier, provided by the manufacturer and comprising a private key, an X.509 certificate with chain, and a related trust anchor.

 _LDevID_:
-: Locally significant Device IDentifier, provided by the target domain and comprising of a private key, an X.509 certificate with chain, and a related trust anchor.
+: Locally significant Device IDentifier, provided by the target domain and comprising a private key, an X.509 certificate with chain, and a related trust anchor.

 _local RA (LRA)_: